 This means if they have any issues or questions while shopping and can’t find the answer or solution immediately, you’ll need to deal with it as quickly as possible.

 And the best way to handle such incidents is by providing live chat support or implementing chatbots.
 Avaya reported that consumers prefer to communicate with businesses through messaging rather than through phone calls.

 So you can enhance their experience if you provide answers and solutions in real time using chatbots, social media messaging apps, or live chat support.

-Chatbots are a rising trend in the ecommerce industry mainly because of the efficiency.
+Chatbots are a rising trend in the ecommerce marketing industry mainly because of the efficiency.
 Although they fall under Artificial Intelligence, it’s crucial to explain their benefits in customer support more clearly.

 A joint study conducted by Bentley University and NeuraFlash found that 100% of people believe that chatbot conversations are more preferable if they’re actually able to save time and make it easier to solve problems.

 And with improvements made to AI technology, retailers will now be able to use chatbots to automate conversations and deliver personalized support experiences to customers.
 Customers will be able to use chatbots as a self-service feature especially in case they need assistance with routine transactions.
 But in case of more complicated queries, chatbots can bring a live agent to the chat to assist the customers.